IliyanKostov9/portfolio/README.md

 The development environment can be optionally installed with the help of [Nix devenv](https://devenv.sh/).
 For CI/CD, it uses github action to test & scan for security vulnerabilities, for deployment is by publishing a docker image to [Github packages](https://github.com/IliyanKostov9/portfolio/pkgs/container/portfolio).
-Afterwards the image gets pulled from Raspberry PI 4B in Docker (you can find it's configuration [here](https://github.com/IliyanKostov9/raspberry-pi-dotfiles/blob/master/docker/personal/docker-compose.yaml)).
+Afterwards the image gets pulled from Raspberry PI 4B and finally gets exposed to the public internet via HTTP proxy [traefik](https://traefik.io/traefik) (you can find it's configuration [here](https://github.com/IliyanKostov9/raspberry-pi-dotfiles/blob/master/docker/personal/docker-compose.yaml)).

 For maintenance it uses [Grafana](https://grafana.com/), that the application sends log data via the [Loguru](https://github.com/Delgan/loguru) library and sends it to [Grafana Loki](https://grafana.com/oss/loki/).